inkblot-holdings/Marketing-Analytics-Course/README.md

 # Marketing-Analytics-Course

-Please read the license before downloading or using any of this material.
+Please read the license included in this repository before viewing, downloading or using any of the repositories contents.